Doorstep Crime and No Cold Calling Zones

 No Cold Calling Zones

 The No Cold Calling Zones (NCCZ's) we have set up aim to decrease doorstep crime incidents by specifying an area in which uninvited traders are not welcome.
 These are set up in partnership with Northumbria Police and Safe Newcastle, and appropriate signage is placed on lampposts and all residents are given a window sticker.
 It can be a criminal offence for unwanted traders to come into the zone and the advice we offer provides residents the confidence to say 'no' when approached on their doorstep.
 We will investigate why traders are operating within a NCCZ if they should not be.
-There are currently 56 NCCZ's implemented in Newcastle covering some 46,352 households.
-There is currently a live consultation with residents on a proposal to extend the existing NCCZ covering North and South Jesmond.
+There are currently 49 NCCZ's implemented in Newcastle covering some 46,952 households.

 No Cold Calling Zone Locations